ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 - **Non-custodial**.
 In this scenario, you control the key (or keys) required to send Bitcoin out.
 - **Custodial**.
 You need to ask someone else to send the Bitcoin for you.
 In the past several years, the infrastructure in this area has grown tremendously, allowing institutions to give custody of their assets to companies such as [Anchorage](https://anchorage.com/).

 Although security is not an easy subject, custody of large of amounts of Bitcoin is much easier and cheaper than storing the equivalent in gold.
-Wallet software such as [Specter Desktop](https://specter.solutions/) make multi-signature (require more than one key to send Bitcoin out) wallets much easier to create, utilizing [hardware](coldcardwallet.com/) [wallets](https://cobo.com/hardware-wallet/cobo-vault) that store these secret keys away from potential hackers' prying eyes on machines connected to the Internet.
+Wallet software such as [Specter Desktop](https://specter.solutions/) make multi-signature (require more than one key to send Bitcoin out) wallets much easier to create, utilizing [signing](coldcardwallet.com/) [devices](https://cobo.com/hardware-wallet/cobo-vault) (a.k.a. hardware wallets) that store these secret keys away from potential hackers' prying eyes on machines connected to the Internet.

 # Conclusion
 While no one will ever understand Bitcoin in its entirety, being able to understand it enough requires hundreds, perhaps even thousands of hours devouring content.